 Frank Norton, official war artist.

-Love, letters, and war Kate Walker and Jennifer Coombes
+- Love, letters, and war by Kate Walker and Jennifer Coombes.

 Wartime letters held in archives are an essential source for biographers and historians.
 Those held by families are cherished and tangible reminders of loved ones.

-Floral imagery in the First World War Anne Elias
+- Floral imagery in the First World War by Anne Elias.

 Flowers commemorate those lost and celebrate those returned.